Bachelor of Science in Biomedical Informatics

 Accelerated studies save you time and money

 Our program offers a gateway to accelerated graduate studies.
-Students can earn a Bachelor of Science in Biomedical Informatics plus a Master of Science in either Bioinformatics or Health Informatics in only 5 years.
+Students can earn a Bachelor of Science in Biomedical Informatics plus a Master of Science either in Health Informatics or Bioinformatics in only 5 years.

 Accelerated 4+1 programs are time and cost efficient—allowing you to complete two degrees in five years—with increased career opportunities and earning potential.